minio/docs/source/reference/minio-mc-admin/mc-admin-accesskey-enable.rst

 .. mc-cmd:: SERVICEACCOUNT
    :required:

-   The service account access key to enable.
+   The access key to enable.

 Global Flags